open-metadata/OpenMetadata/openmetadata-docs/content/openmetadata/connectors/metadata/atlas/index.md

 You can find all the definitions and types for the `serviceConnection` [here](https://github.com/open-metadata/OpenMetadata/blob/main/openmetadata-spec/src/main/resources/json/schema/entity/services/connections/metadata/atlasConnection.json).

 - `username`: Username to connect to the Atlas.
 This user should have privileges to read all the metadata in Atlas.
-- `password`: Password to connect to the Atlas..
+- `password`: Password to connect to the Atlas.
 - `hostPort`: Host and port of the data source..
 - `entityTypes`: entity types of the data source.
-- `serviceType`: service type of the data source..
+- `serviceType`: service type of the data source.
 - `atlasHost`: Atlas Host of the data source.
-- `dbService` (Optional): source database of the data source.
+- `dbService` : source database of the data source(Database service that you created from UI. example- hive).
 - `messagingService` (Optional): messaging service source of the data source.
 - `database` (Optional) :Database of the data source.
 This is optional parameter, if you would like to restrict the metadata reading to a single database.
 When left blank , OpenMetadata Ingestion attempts to scan all the databases in Atlas.